 Gros Ventre River

-Take a Swim – hop in the various lakes, streams and rivers that dot the valley, and the swimming pond at Rendezvous Park (R Park) in Wilson.
+Take the plunge!
+Hop in the various lakes, streams and rivers that dot the valley, and the swimming pond at Rendezvous Park (R Park) in Wilson.

 Granite Hot Springs – just 30 minutes south of town ($6 adults; $4 children)